Eona/Laminar/README.md

 ## Notes
 ### Naming convention

+ - Functions use underscores
- - All functions use underscores
+ - Macro functions use all-CAPS and underscores
- - All variables start with lower case and use camel case
+ - Variables start with lower case and use camel case
- - All types and classes start with upper case and use camel case
+ - Types and classes start with upper case and use camel case